Ruto, Gachagua to Blame for Chaos During Protests - Raila

 Read: Raila’s EA Spectre Gas Plant Vandalized

-The ODM leader also maintained that Thursday protests are still on.
+The ODM leader also maintained that Thursday protests are still on and their resolve to hold the current administration will grow with every repulsive response from authorities.

+“Ruto must make no mistake.
+We will continue marching on, growing stronger and more powerful with each vile response, and we will not give up,” Raila said.

+Raila also chided Ruto for seeking bilateral deals with Germany yet back at home “he has put in place a machinery for vicious attack on local investments?”

 Email your news TIPS to news@kahawatungu.com or WhatsApp at +254708677607.
 You can also find us on Telegram through www.t.me/kahawatungu